trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 - It concatenates the embeddings in a single matrix (batch of vectors)
 - It calls dropout on that

-The output of an embedding is basically another layer in the neural network so it makes sense to call dropout on that.
+The output of an embedding layers is basically a big vector so we can think of it as just another layer in the neural network and so just call dropout on that like we normally would.